jjwatt/learnxinyminutes-docs/c.html.markdown

   int my_int_array[20]; // This array occupies 4 * 20 = 80 bytes
   // (assuming 4-byte words)

-  // You can initialize an array of twenty ints that all equal 0 thusly: int my_array[20] = {0};
+  // You can initialize an array of twenty ints that all equal 0 like this: int my_array[20] = {0};
   // where the "{0}" part is called an "array initializer".
   // All elements (if any) past the ones in the initializer are initialized to 0: int my_array[5] = {1, 2};
   // So my_array now has five elements, all but the first two of which are 0:
   // [1, 2, 0, 0, 0]
-  // NOTE that you get away without explicitly declaring the size
+  // You can get away without explicitly declaring the size
   // of the array IF you initialize the array on the same line: int my_array[] = {0};
   // NOTE that, when not declaring the size, the size of the array is the number